 In addition, people experiencing depression and anxiety often wait longer to seek medical care, if they seek it at all.
 And they are less able to care for family members, which can similarly lead to delays in essential medical care.

-Loneliness and social isolation can make people less safe in their homes
+Social isolation can make people less safe in their homes

 We’re well aware that the risk of in-home accidents rises for older people living alone, especially if they lack helpful connections with the outside community.